valueflows/valueflows/mkdocs/docs/specification/inverses.md

 *other queries:*

-   * involvedAgents (any .provider, .receiver, .inScopeOf on commitments or economicEvents)
+   * involvedAgents (any .provider, .receiver on Commitment or EconomicEvent)
    * economicEvents (EconomicEvent.realizationOf, and any EconomicEvents that fulfill Commitments that are .clauseOf or .reciprocalClauseOf the Agreement)

 ### Commitment